dgaydukov/cert-spring5/files/spring5.md

 ```

 ###### WebSocket API
-To work with spring websocket we should add to `pom.xml`.
+To work with spring websocket you should add to `pom.xml`.
 Since we most likely to work with json it's better to add jackson library too
 ```
 <dependency>
     <groupId>org.springframework.boot</groupId>